quinn/json-browser/README.md

 Usage
 -----

-The module exports one entry point, the `renderjson()` function.
+The module exports one entry point, the `renderJson()` function.
 It takes in the JSON you want to render as a single argument and returns an HTML element.